Xendergo/Triangulum/README.md

         this.ws.onmessage = e => {
             if (!(typeof e.data === "string")) return

-            // Tell the AbstractListenerManager that some data has been received this.onData(e.data as string)
+            // Tell the JSONListenerManager that some data has been received this.onData(e.data as string)
         }

         this.ws.onopen = e => {
             // Tell the AbstractListenerManager that this instance is ready to send messages
-            // This is neccessary because the parent class caches messages to allow for instantiating the class and sending stuff immediately this.ready()
+            // This is neccessary because the parent class caches messages to allow for instantiating the class and sending stuff immediately after this.ready()
         }
     }

-    // Defines how the data should be sent transmit(data: string) {
+    // Defines how the data should be sent over the network transmit(data: string) {
         this.ws.send(data)
     }